Highest and Lowest Conversion Rates Based on Different Factors

 Key points:

-- E-commerce conversion rates vary significantly by country, with Germany leading at an average rate of 2.22%, which is more than double that of other major European markets like Italy (0.99%).
+• E-commerce conversion rates vary significantly by country, with United Kingdom, leading at an average rate of 2.6-4.1%, which is more than double that of other major European markets like Italy (0.99%).

-- The product category is a major factor in conversion rates; the Food and beverage industry has the highest average rate at 4.6%, followed by Health and Beauty at 3.3%.
+• The product category is a major factor in conversion rates.
+The Skincare industry has the highest average rate at 3.2%, followed by Food and beverage at 3.1%.

 As an e-commerce business, you always strive for high conversion rates—ensuring customers buy your products once they fall into your funnel.
 However, the same conversion might be high or low, depending on the industry and the market.
 There are certain geographical locations and industries where conversion rates can be much higher or lower than the average.
 In this article, we look at them—read on to find out more.